vmx17/NetProjection/README.md

 ## What doesn't work

-- cannot refer to *BoxRenderer* which is just contain *SwapChainPanel* in WinUI3.
+- cannot refer to *BoxRenderer* which is just contain *SwapChainPanel* in WindowsRuntimeComponent in C++/WinRT.

 ## Update

 - 09/05/2022 SwapChainPanel placed in XAML in Generic.xaml directly (but it did not work).
 Property changed to represents background color (but it does not work).
+- 09/09/2022 Add normal SwapChainPanel (in WinUI3) page to compare propergated from NuGet package (in C++/WinRT). and realized that SwapChainPaned does not appeared to the consuming app.
+Though I did put DirectX resource on it but in vain.

 ## Reference